pharmai/plip/DOCUMENTATION.md

 * Direct download of PDB structures from PDB server
 * Automatic detection and grouping of relevant ligands in a PDB file
 * No need for special preparation of a PDB file, works out of the box
+* Automatic fixiing of errors in PDB files

 #### Flexible Usage
 * Processing of custom PDB files containing protein-ligand complexes (e.g. from docking)